OpenShot/openshot-qt/doc/clips.rst

 ..
 You should have received a copy of the GNU General Public License along with OpenShot Library.
 If not, see <http://www.gnu.org/licenses/>.

-.. _clips_ref:

 Clips
 =====

-Each media file you add to the OpenShot timeline is called a clip, and is visualized by a dark, rounded rectangle (as seen in the screenshot below).
-A clip has a large number of properties, which affects how the clip is rendered and composited, such as scale, location, rotation, and Alpha.
-These properties can also be animated over time, and when combined together, can create some amazing effects.
+Each media file you add to the OpenShot timeline is called a clip and is visualized by a dark, rounded rectangle (as seen in the screenshot below).
+A clip has many properties, which affect how the clip is rendered and composited, such as scale, location, rotation, and Alpha.
+OpenShot can animate these properties over time, and when combined, can create some fantastic effects.

+To display all the properties, either right-click and choose “Properties” or carefully double click on the clip on the timeline.
+Clip properties appear in the properties pane, in alphabetical order.
+You can use the Filter box to find just the properties you are interested in – for example, type in “gr” and the Gravity property will display.

 Overview
 --------

+For most needs, you can play with the settings to get the result you desire – for example, a change to the Position X property moves the clip horizontally.
+This page explains each property in considerable detail, with properties listed in functional groups.

+To adjust a property, you can:

+*	click on its value and drag the slider from side to side for a coarse adjustment
+*	double click on its value and enter a value.
+Numerical values display to 2 decimal places, but you can enter more precise numbers (e.g., 0.4756), which OpenShot uses in the calculation, even if they show to 2 decimal places.
+You can often enter valid values that are outside the range offered by the slider adjustment.
+*	right-click to select an option

+Clip properties are part of the animation system.
+If you change a clip property, you create a keyframe at the current position of the playhead.
+If you wish a changed property to apply throughout the clip, you must place the playhead at or before starting the clip before making the change.
+An easy way to locate the start of a clip is to use ‘next/previous marker’ on the Timeline toolbar – OpenShot treats the beginning of the clip as a marker.

 .. image:: images/clip-overview.jpg